dddo1901/dddo1901.github.io/README.md

 ### Features </br>
 <ol>
 <li>
-The Home Page should be created making use of Sections with a suitable logo.</br>
+The Home Page should be created with proper sections, graphics and with a suitable logo.</br>
 </li>
 <li>
-Home Page should contain details of furniture’s and home decors with suitable images. </br>
+Home Page should contain details of different Garments with suitable images.  </br>
 </li>
 <li>
-The site should display a menu which will contain the options for brief introduction about the various furniture’s available, location of the shop and any other information if required.</br>
+The site should display a menu which will contain the options for brief introduction about the various garments available, location of the shop and any other information if required.</br>
 </li>
 <li>
-The information should be categorized according to the brand names of the products like if a User wants to see only “DURIAN” products or any other companies products then he/she can click on a Link/button/menu etc and can see only that Brand products.</br>
+The information should be categorized according to the brand names of the products like if a User wants to see only “Van Heusen” products or any other companies products then he/she can click on a Link/button/menu etc and can see only that Brand products.</br>
 </li>
 <li>
 When a user selects any particular brand, a list of products for that brand will be displayed</br>